JacopoRaffi/TSP_Genetic_Algorthm/README.md

 Please consider the amount of overall threads/asyncs you'll generate.
 Also consider the possibility to split the vector of len > m in more than 2 subvectors, e.g. in k (param) sub vectors. <br />

 ## Assignment 3:
-Parallel implementation of a google map reduce pattern, on shared memory multicore, using c++ threads.
-Sample sequential code discussed.
+Parallel implementation of a simplified version of google map reduce pattern, on shared memory multicore, using c++ threads..